migratorydata/ansible-migratorydata/README.md

 ## Verifying deployment

-After you have successfully installed the MigratoryData Push Server on your cluster, it's important to verify that the deployment was successful.
+After you have successfully installed the MigratoryData server on your cluster, it's important to verify that the deployment was successful.
 Here's how you can do that:

 - You can access the MigratoryData cluster by navigating to the public IP address of any of the virtual machines in your web browser.
-The MigratoryData Push Server runs on port 8800 by default, so you would access it at `http://machine_public_ip:8800`.
+The MigratoryData server runs on port 8800 by default, so you would access it at `http://machine_public_ip:8800`.
 If the server is running correctly, you should see the MigratoryData welcome page.

 - You can also verify the deployment by SSH-ing into the virtual machines.
 You can do this using the command `ssh admin@machine_public_ip` or `ssh -i ssh_private_key admin@machine_public_ip` if you need to specify a private key.
 Once logged in, you can check the status of the MigratoryData service and inspect the logs to ensure everything is running as expected.